kawfee/Battleships/README.md

     - Use this in the development of your AI.
 - `Run Contest` -- Plays a contest between all available AI.
     - More than likely, you won't have to use this unless you are Dr. Brandle.
+- `Replay Test` -- Replays a match log file for you.
+    - Replays the log file from the last match played.
-- `Replay Logs` -- Replays a log file for you.
+- `Replay Test` -- Replays a contest log file for you.
-    - Replays log files from either the last match or contest played.
+    - Replays the log file from the last contest played.

 ## How to Create a new C++ or Python AI:
----

 - Copy or rename the `player_example.cpp` and `player_example.h` for C++, or `player_example.py` for Python.
 - Replace the default `AI_NAME` variable with your AI's name.